-CGL offers temporary roles and internships for students including:
+CGL offers temporary jobs and internships for students including:

 - Summer placements